bagder/docs/curl-vs-wget.md

 - Wget requires *no extra options* to simply download a remote URL to a local file, while curl requires -o or -O.

-- Wget supports the *Public Suffix List* for handling cookie domains, curl does not.

 - Wget supports only *GnuTLS or OpenSSL* for SSL/TLS support

 - Wget supports only *Basic* auth as the only auth type over HTTP proxy